 \section{Abstract}

-We present a novel topology-preserving medial axis computation framework based on volumetric restricted power diagram (RPD), while preserving the medial features and geometric convergence simultaneously, for any input 3D CAD shape.
+We present a novel topology-preserving 3D medial axis computation framework based on volumetric restricted power diagram (RPD), while preserving the medial features and geometric convergence simultaneously, for both 3D CAD and organic shapes.
 The volumetric RPD discretizes the input 3D volume into sub-regions given a set of medial spheres.
-With this intermediate structure, we convert the homotopy equivalency between the generated medial mesh and the input 3D shape into a localized equivalency problem between each primitive of the medial mesh (vertex, edge, face) and its dual restricted elements (power cell, power face, power edge), by checking their connected components and Euler characteristics.
+With this intermediate structure, we convert the homotopy equivalency between the generated medial mesh and the input 3D shape into a localized contractibility checking for each restricted element (power cell, power face, power edge), by checking their connected components and Euler characteristics.
 We further propose a fractional Euler characteristic algorithm for efficient GPU-based computation of Euler characteristic for each restricted element on the fly while computing the volumetric RPD.
-Compared with existing voxel-based or sampling-based methods, our method is the first that can adaptively and directly revise the medial mesh without modifying the dependent structure globally, such as voxel size or sampling density, while preserving its topology and medial features.
-Compared with the feature preservation method MATFP \cite{2022MATFP}, our method offers geometrically comparable results with fewer number of spheres, while more robustly captures the topology of input 3D shape.
+Compared with existing voxel-based or point-cloud-based methods, our approach is the first to adaptively and directly revise the medial mesh without globally modifying the dependent structure, such as voxel size or sampling density, while preserving its topology and medial features.
+In comparison with the feature preservation method MATFP \cite{2022MATFP}, our method provides geometrically comparable results with fewer spheres and more robustly captures the topology of the input 3D shape.

 \ccsdesc[500]{Computing methodologies~Shape analysis}

 \keywords{Medial Axis Transform, Topology Preservation, Feature Preservation, Restricted Power Diagram}